 Parent page: PCB Objects

 Default connections (From Tos) are automatically generated and placed by the PCB's Connectivity Analyzer when nets are loaded into the PCB design document (i.e. when importing the design or design changes from the schematic).
-As such, a connection is not a design object that you can access or place.
+As such, a connection is not a design object that can be accessed and placed by the user.

-A connection object cannot be edited with respect to properties in the usual manner; it cannot be selected in the workspace, has no corresponding Properties panel mode or dialog and cannot be edited graphically.
-The following sections define what can be done with connection lines through non-graphical editing.
+A connection object cannot be edited with respect to properties in the usual manner - it cannot be selected in the workspace, has no corresponding properties dialog, and cannot be edited graphically.
+The following sections take a look at what can be done with connection lines, through non-graphical editing.

-The layer upon which connection lines are displayed can be enabled/disabled with respect to its visibility using the corresponding for the Connection Lines entry in the System Colors region on the Layers & Colors tab of the View Configuration panel with the board in 2D Layout Mode).
+The layer upon which connection lines are displayed can be enabled/disabled with respect to its visibility, using the corresponding Show checkbox for the Default Color for New Nets entry, in the System Colors region, on the Board Layers And Colors tab of the View Configurations dialog (Design » Board Layers & Colors, with the board in 2D Layout Mode).

-Define the display color by clicking on the color swatch to open a color chooser (which only allows changing the color for Connections and From Tos) from where you can choose from a range of predefined colors or create your own custom color.
+Define the display color by clicking on the color swatch to bring up a variant of the 2D System Colors dialog (which only allows changing the color for Connections and From Tos), from where you can choose from a range of predefined colors, or create your own custom color.
 You can save any view configurations for use in other projects.

 An easy way to make important nets stand out during the routing process is to change the color of their connection lines.
-To do this, double-click the net name in the Nets mode of the PCB panel to access the Edit Net dialog from where you can edit the connection line color.
+To do this, double-click the net name in the PCB panel (set to Nets mode) to access the Edit Net dialog, from where you can edit the connection line color.

-As well as setting the connection line color for individual nets, you also can display the connection lines using the colors of the start and end layers to which the connection line travels.
-These connection lines are displayed as dashed lines using the colors of both the start and end layers.
-This feature is ideal when you are routing a multi-layer board since you easily can see to which target layer the connection being routed must go.
+As well as setting the connection line color for individual nets, you can also display the connection lines using the colors of the start and end layers that the connection line travels between.
+These connection lines are displayed as dashed lines, using the colors of both the start and end layers.
+This feature is ideal when you are routing a multi-layer board, as you can easily tell the target layer that the connection being routed must get to.

-To use the color-by-layer feature, enable the Use Layer Colors for Connection Drawing option in the Additional Options region of the View Options tab of the View Configuration panel.
-The images below show the same region of the board in single layer mode from the Top Layer, then from the Bottom Layer.
+To use the color-by-layer feature, enable the Use Layer Colors for Connection Drawing option, on the View Options tab of the View Configurations dialog.
+The images below show the same region of the board in single layer mode, firstly from the Top Layer, then from the Bottom Layer.

-A multi-layer board is visually dense, making it difficult to interpret what is occurring.
-To help with this, you easily can switch the layer display from the chosen Layers to Single Layer mode by pressing the Shift+S shortcut.
-Normally, when you do this, all connection lines that do not either start or end on the current layer are also hidden, since it is assumed they are not relevant.
-To always display the connection lines, enable the All Connections in Single Layer Mode option in the Additional Options region of the View Options tab of the View Configuration panel.
+A multi-layer board is visually dense, making it difficult to interpret what is going on.
+To help with this, you can easily switch the layer display from the chosen Layers to Single Layer mode, by pressing the Shift+S shortcut.
+Normally, when you do, all connection lines that do not either start or end on the current layer are also hidden, as it is assumed that they are not relevant.
+To always display the connection lines, enable the Show All Connections in Single Layer Mode option, on the View Options tab of the View Configurations dialog.

-You can control which connection lines in the entire rats nest of connections are shown and which are hidden.
-Use the available commands on the View » Connections sub-menu (from the main menus) to:
+You can control which connection lines in the entire ratsnest of connections are shown and which are hidden.
+Use the available commands on the View » Connections sub-menu to: